is the largest settlement on Salt Cay, and one of the oldest in the Turks and Caicos. Two of the

 Balfour Town was founded by Bermudian salt rakers sometime in the mid to late 1600s.
 Originally only seasonally inhabited, as demand for salt in the budding American colonies increased, so did production on Salt Cay and the necessary infrastructure, residences and population.

 A quiet place today, Balfour Town in the past was a bustling place and quite important to the fledgling Turks and Caicos economy of the 18th and 19th centuries.

 Salt Cay hasn’t fared as well as some of the other islands in the Turks and Caicos when it comes to major storms.

-Hurricane Ike in 2008 has been the most recent strike, destroying the breakwater at Deane’s Dock and the island’s only desalination plant, along with tearing off the roofs of many residences.
-Repairs continue to be ongoing.
+Hurricane Ike in 2008 was another recent strike, destroying the breakwater at Deane’s Dock and the island’s only desalination plant, along with tearing off the roofs of many residences.